microsoft/fluentui/ghdocs/Tutorial.md

 ## Overview
-In this tutorial, let's build a simple react app with a DocumentCard fabric component.
+In this tutorial, let's build a simple React app with an Office UI Fabric React DocumentCard.

 ## Prerequisites
 ### Node.js and npm